lilwon/lilwon.github.io/_projects/2019-12-01-AICheckers.md

 ![AI vs Me](http://u.cubeupload.com/lilwon/manual01.png "AI vs Me")

 For the first deadline of our project, we had to make our AI smart enough to beat RandomAI and PoorAI.
-RandomAI was an AI that did any valid random moves during its turn.
-PoorAI performed minimax (more info below) but with a very small game tree value.
+RandomAI was an AI that made any valid random moves during its turn.
+PoorAI performed minimax (more info below) but with a very small game tree limit.

-The hardest part of the project was, of course, getting started on it.
-My partner and I had to read through all of the files that were given and break down each functions to understand what it did.
+The hardest part of the project was, of course, getting started.
+My partner and I had to read through all of the files that were given and break down each function to understand what it did.
 Once we knew what functions we needed to use, it was pretty easy to code our own AI.